alainamstutz/JAKi-IPDMA/Recovery.md

 # toci, incl. planned to be given
 df_toci <- df_in %>%
-  filter(INDECOD %in% c("TOCILIZUMAB", "INTERLEUKIN INHIBITORS") |
+  filter(INDECOD %in% c("TOCILIZUMAB", "INTERLEUKIN INHIBITORS"
+                        ) |
+           INTRT %in% c("Tocilizumab", "Tocilizumab or sarilumab"
-           INTRT %in% c("Tocilizumab planned to be given in next 24h", "Tocilizumab", "Tocilizumab or sarilumab")) %>% filter(VISIT == "RANDOMIZATION") %>%
+             # "Tocilizumab planned to be given in next 24h",
+                        )) %>%
+  filter(VISIT == "RANDOMIZATION") %>%
   filter(INOCCUR == "Y")
 # df_in %>% # these codes were only given during follow-up!